top of page

 "I Miss Drinking"- A Guide for those Taking a Break

-Missing drinking can feel confusing.
-Especially if you chose this.
-Especially if nothing dramatic happened.
-Especially if you are not trying to become a different person — just trying to feel better, clearer, steadier, or more in control.
-A lot of people assume that if taking a break from alcohol is the right move, it should feel obvious and easy.
-But that is not how it usually works.
-You can know alcohol was affecting your sleep, anxiety, mood, mornings, or consistency… and
+Missing drinking can feel...well, a little confusing.
+Especially if you just chose this. -nothing dramatic happened.
+No rock bottom..
+No existential threat.
+Especially if you are not trying to become a different person — just truly just trying to feel better, clearer, steadier, or more in control.
+A lot of people assume that if taking a break from alcohol is the right move, it should feel really obvious and not that difficult.
+But....unfortunately, that ain't how it usually w

 Why You Feel Irritable the Day After Drinking

-It’s not always sadness.
-Sometimes it’s shorter than that.
+It’s not always heartburn, or diarreah, or anxiety, or depression....
+Sometimes it’s something more simple....
 You wake up the next day and everything feels… off.
 You’re quicker to snap.
 Less patient.
-Easily annoyed by things that normally wouldn’t bother you.
-Small things feel bigger.
+Annoyed as hell by things that normally wouldn’t bother you.
+Small things feel HUGE.
 Conversations feel harder.
-Your tolerance is lower.
+Your tolerance is really, really low.
 That irritability isn’t random.
 And it’s not just “a bad mood.”
-It’s your brain and body trying to stabilize after alcohol.
-What’s Actually Happening Alcohol changes how your system regulates s
+It’s your brain and body trying to balance after a night of al

 3 min read